Shivam Mavi

-Shivam Mavi (born 26 November 1998) is an Indian international cricketer, who is a right-arm fast-medium bowler.
+Shivam Pankaj Mavi (born 26 November 1998) is an Indian international cricketer, who is a right-arm fast-medium bowler.
 He made his international debut for the Indian cricket team in January 2023.

 Domestic and T20 franchise career

 In January 2018, he was bought by the Kolkata Knight Riders in the 2018 IPL auction.
 He made his Twenty20 debut for the Kolkata Knight Riders in the 2018 Indian Premier League on 14 April 2018.

 On the opening day of the 2018–19 Vijay Hazare Trophy in September 2018, Mavi took a hat-trick for Uttar Pradesh against Saurashtra.

 He made his first-class debut for Uttar Pradesh in the 2018–19 Ranji Trophy on 1 November 2018.
 On his Ranji debut, Mavi took a 4-fer against Goa in Kanpur, as Uttar Pradesh bowled Goa out for just 152.
 In his second first-class match against Odisha, he picked up his maiden five-wicket haul.

 In February 2018, he was bought by the Kolkata Knight Riders in the auction for the 2018 Indian Premier League tournament.